 GENERAL METHOD STATEMENT

-Below is a guide to the extra steps that must be carried out when planning and leading archaeological fieldwork – to ensure it is both COVID-safe and enjoyable for all.
+Below is a guide to the extra steps that must be carried out when planning and leading archaeological fieldwork in Tiers 1-4 – to ensure it is both COVID-safe and enjoyable for all.
 This guidance is superseded by the rules of National Lockdown during which community archaeological fieldwork is prohibited.

 Before you start fieldwork:

-- Ensure that current regulations allow for your kind of activity/event.
+- Ensure that current regulations allow for your kind of activity/event (see table above).

 - As usual, you must obtain permission from the landowner and occupier before venturing on to any land.

 - If you gained permission from the landowner and occupier prior to the COVID-19 outbreak, you should check again that they are happy for you to continue accessing their land.
 Take into consideration that they may be isolating or shielding and may wish to limit the number of people coming onto their land.
 You should accept any decision they make.

 - Consider how you will interact with others, such as the landowner and/or occupiers, other fieldworkers, and members of the public.
 Carry out a Risk Assessment and Method Statement (RAMS) and plan for how you will implement and maintain safe social distancing (see example fieldwalking method statement at end of document).
 Download the COVID19 RAMS template from http://leicsfieldworkers.co.uk/covid-19-guidance/

 - Carry out a reconnaissance of your activity/event site.
 Make a note of any potential hazards and plan any adjustments (e.g. are there any obstacles which might impede social distancing, such as gates, styles etc.).